kamiarkordari/Advanced-Lane-Lines/README.md

 ![alt text][image3]

 ##### Sobel Gradients
 Sobelx and Sobely are horizontal and vertical gradients (changes in color or darkness).
+I calculated the Sobel gradient of an image using cv2.Sobel().
 I used Sobelx for the final pipeline with thresholds of 20 and 100.

-[INSERT IMAGE HERE]
+![alt text][image4-SobelXY]

 ##### Magnitude of the Sobel Gradients
 This uses the square root of the combined squares of Sobelx and Sobely.